 3) <exit-specific-area-type>, an optional element specifying a geographical area which when exited triggers the VAE-S to send monitoring reports to the VAE-C. This element contains a mandatory <trigger-id> attribute that shall be set to a unique string.

-<subscription-response> is an optional element which contains the <identity> and <result> sub-elements.